 3He{olv} exposure ages of basalt clasts, sourced from the local McMurdo Volcanic Suite, record local landscape exposure prior to and following ice sheet advance (Brook et al., 1995).
 The bimodal distribution of 3He{olv} in basalt exposure ages predates maximum ice sheet extent in McMurdo Sound (25.0 ka) and post-dates ice thinning (9.6 ka).
 Clasts with inherited nuclides and excessively old exposure ages may have been initially sub-aerially exposed during a glacial low stand prior to the local LGM or the last interglacial (MIS 5).
 As ice advanced into McMurdo Sound during the local LGM, volcanic clasts with inherited nuclides may have been reworked into Ross Sea drift.
 However, clasts that lack previous exposure could be entrained from submarine sources that lack any previous exposure and transported along the base of the ice sheet in McMurdo Sound.
 As ice thinned and down-wasted, basal clasts would be exposed last, possibly producing exposure ages younger than the onset of ice thinning (12.3 ka), a process which could also explain some of the younger 10Be{qtz} exposure ages of granite in Ross Sea drift.
-The 3He{olv} exposure ages are compatible with ice thinning on eastern Mount Discovery from its maximum extent after 14.0 ka to near present elevations at 7.3 ka (Anderson et al., 2017).

-Likewise, 3He{olv} exposure ages from the McMurdo Sound region agree with rapid lowering of outlet glaciers during the Early Holocene (Anderson et al., 2017; Goehring et al., 2019; Jones et al., 2015, 2021; Spector et al., 2017) as grounded ice in the Ross Sea retreated (Halberstadt et al., 2016; McKay et al., 2016).
+The 3He{olv} exposure ages are compatible with ice thinning on eastern Mount Discovery from its maximum extent after 14.0 ka to near present elevations at 7.3 ka (Anderson et al., 2017), as well as other outlet glacier thinning histories of that show rapid ice lowering during the Early Holocene (Anderson et al., 2020; Goehring et al., 2019; Jones et al., 2015, 2021; Spector et al., 2017) as grounded ice in the Ross Sea retreated (Halberstadt et al., 2016).

-390 5.4 Upper Discovery deposit: maximum glaciation of McMurdo Sound
+5.4 Upper Discovery deposit: maximum glaciation during MIS 8

-The Upper Discovery deposit marks the maximum limit of glaciation of McMurdo Sound.
-The decreasing elevation of the Upper Discovery limit around Mount Discovery from 776 m in the east to ~450 m in the west suggests a larger ice sheet in the Ross Sea overflowed into McMurdo Sound during a glacial period prior to the local LGM.
+The Upper Discovery deposit marks the maximum limit of glaciation of McMurdo Sound during the end of MIS 8 (243 - 300 ka).
+The decreasing elevation of the Upper Discovery limit around Mount Discovery from 776 m in the east to

+~450 m in the west suggests a larger ice sheet in the Ross Sea overflowed into McMurdo Sound during a glacial period prior to the local LGM.
 As there are no erratic lithologies present above this limit, the Upper Discovery deposit delineates the largest and thickest ice sheet in the western Ross Sea to inundate McMurdo Sound since Mount Discovery formed 5.5 to 4.5 Ma (Kyle, 1990).

-Taking into consideration exposure age scatter, nuclide inheritance, and the few exposure ages available in our dataset, it is possible that the Upper Discovery deposit dates to glacial Termination III at the transition from the late MIS 8 glacial period to the early MIS 7 interglacial period.
-At the local LGM limit on Mount Discovery, Ross Sea drift 3He{pvx} ages exceed the 10Be{qtz} ages by as much as ~15 kyr.
-If a similar magnitude of nuclide inheritance is assumed for the Upper Discovery deposit, three 3He{pvx} exposure ages in Ferrar Dolerite from the Upper Discovery deposit date within early MIS 7 to late MIS 8.
-One older ${}^{3}\text{He}{\text{pvx}}$ dolerite exposure age from this deposit (ACX-13-61: 347.9 \pm 11.6 ka) is compatible with this MIS 7-8 age; as observed with Ross Sea drift, outlier 3He{DVX} exposure ages can be preserved in the same deposit, possibly due to clast recycling.
-The 10 Be{qtz} exposure age (ACX-13-52: 153.3 ± 2.0 ka, MIS 6), is too young.
-However, this sample was collected above a cavernous weathering pit on a granite boulder, which clearly indicates that the boulder was eroding, and thus losing some of the inventory of 10Be that accumulated since deposition; this would yield a young-biased exposure age.
-Even if lithology-specific boulder erosion rates for granite (13 mm kyr-1) and dolerite (19 mm kyr-1) (Marrero et al., 2018) in Antarctica are considered, the difference between the exposure ages of the granite boulder (147 ka) and the dolerite boulders (~226-356 ka) is too much to be explained by the difference in erosion rates between lithologies.
-This suggests that this particular granite boulder was weathering much faster than regional average rates or it may have been affected by postdepositional movement to generate an anomalously young age.
-Additional exposure age constraints from the Upper Discovery deposit as well as other higher elevation pre-LGM glacial sediments in the McMurdo Sound region will further test if a glacial high-stand occurred during MIS 8.
+We assign an age of late MIS 8 to the Upper Discovery deposit with consideration of exposure age scatter and nuclide inheritance.
+At the local LGM limit on Mount Discovery, Ross Sea drift 3 He{pyx} ages exceed the 10 Be{qtz} ages by 14.1 to 32.1 ka.
+If a similar magnitude of nuclide inheritance is assumed for the Upper Discovery deposit, three 3 He{pyx} exposure ages in Ferrar Dolerite from the Upper Discovery deposit still date within MIS 8.
+One older 3 He{pyx} dolerite exposure age from this deposit (ACX-13-61: 366.2 \pm 11.6 ka) is compatible with an age of MIS 8; as observed with in Ross Sea drift, outlier 3 He{pyx} exposure ages can be preserved in the same deposit.
+The 10 Be{qtz} exposure age (ACX-13-52: 153.3 \pm 2.0 ka, MIS 6), is too young.
+However, this sample was collected above a cavernous weathering pit on a granite boulder, which clearly indicates that the boulder was eroding, and thus losing some of the inventory of 10 Be that accumulated since deposition; this would yield a young-biased exposure age.